Qiyiiii/py_g22/README.md

 ### [click here to redirect](https://github.com/Qiyiiii/py_g22/tree/main/matchapp)
 Update (chill 2.0):
 - Can be deployed locally and remotely
 - User can only enter a valid U.S. Zip code and an age of 18 or older
+- Improved input validation and error handling
 - User can add their preferred TV genres on the register page
 - TV genres are displayed as buttons rather than as free-text
 - Added a "Preferences" page, where a user can adjust the weights in the matching algorithm.